Instructor: | Prof. Steven R. Cranmer (email, web page) |

 Schedule

-Below is a detailed schedule that will list the material to be covered in each class session (including readings from OpenStax Astronomy), links to electronic copies of any handouts and homeworks, and various course deadlines.
+Below is a detailed schedule that will list the material to be covered in each class session, and various special events and course deadlines.
 The exact schedule is likely to change throughout the semester, and I'll try to keep it up-to-date here.

 PDFs of lecture slides, homework/exam solutions, and some interim grade information, will be posted on this course's Canvas page.